Halozyme Therapeutics Inc at JPMorgan Healthcare Conference Tran

 Great.
-Good morning, everyone.
+Good afternoon, everyone.
 My name is Jess Fye.
-I'm one of the biotech analysts at JPMorgan, and we're continuing the 2020 health care conference today with Halozyme.
+I'm a biotech analyst at JPMorgan, and we are delighted to be continuing the conference with Halozyme.
+We're going to stay in this room for Q&A after the presentation.
+So there's 2 ways to ask a question.
+(Operator Instructions)

-We're going to host a Q&A session with the management team right after this presentation.
-It's just down the hall in the Yorkshire Room.
-So come to that if you want to hear more.
-But for the presentation, I'm going to turn it over to the company's CEO, Helen Torley.
+So with that out of the way, let me turn it over to Halozyme's CEO, Dr. Helen Torley.

 Helen I. Torley - Halozyme Therapeutics, Inc. - President, CEO & Director